MicrosoftDocs/azure-dev-docs/articles/terraform/authenticate-interactive.md

 description: In this article, you learn how to authenticate to Azure with a Microsoft Account
-keywords: terraform azure cli authenticate ms.topic: how-to ms.date: 05/04/2021
+keywords: terraform azure cli authenticate ms.topic: how-to ms.date: 05/11/2021
 ms.custom: devx-track-terraform
-# Customer intent: As someone new to Terraform and Azure, I want authenticate to Azure using a Microsoft account.
+# Customer intent: I want to authenticate to Azure using a Microsoft account.
 ---

 # Authenticate to Azure with a Microsoft Account

 This article shows how to authenticate to Azure using a Microsoft account using either the default Azure subscription or switching to another Azure subscription.

+The techniques illustrated in this article are how you generally authenticate interactively.
+For information on authenticating from a script, see [Authenticate Terraform to Azure using a service principal](authenticate-script.md).

 In this article, you learn how to:
 > [!div class="checklist"]